prerna-bhardwaj/Data-Structures/README.md

  - If elements of grid/matrix/array/string are not to be used several times, then alter the position of the element in the grid itself.
 Helps in reducing the space complexity.

+### MINIMUM INCREMENT DECREMENT OPERATIONS TO MAKE ARRAY ELEMENT EQUAL
+ - Concept
+For calculating minimum number of operations to equalize an array, we need to make sure that all the elements are incremented to a value, so that they become equal in the least number of increment/decrement operations.For this, we should select a number which is, basically, nearest to all the elements in the array.

+This element will be the middle element of a sorted array.All the elements to the left of this element, will be incremented to its value and all the elements to its right will be decremented to its value.

+- Algorithm
+Step 1:Sort the array.
+Step 2:Find the median of the array.If the array is of odd length, only one median is obtained.If the array is of even length, we obtain 2 medians.
+Step 3:Now, start traversing the array, and add the absolute difference of the median and arr[i] to the sum.For even length arrays, repeat this step for both the medians.
+Step 4:After reaching the end of the array,we return the minimum sum.